Kryha/KREAd/docs/glossary.md

 `background, patch, hair, headPiece, mask, perk1, perk2, filter1, filter2, garment`

 #### Equip
-Equipping an Item involves executing an offer that transfers the Item SFT from the wallet of a Character owner to the KREAd contract, specifically to the inventory seat of that Character (equipping to Characters you do not own is disallowed).
+Equipping an Item involves executing an offer that transfers the Item SFT from the wallet of a Character owner to the KREAd contract (see figure 1), specifically to the inventory seat of that Character (equipping to Characters you do not own is disallowed).
 Doing so will change the appearance of the character and add to the properties it already had (for as long as the Item is equipped).
 Note that ownership of the Character SFT is the only requirement for modifying its Inventory, so transferring a Character effectively transfers the rights to its inventory.

 An equip offer looks like this: